The 4 Best Ways to Use Points and Miles for Emirates First Class in 2025 The 4 Best Ways to Use Points and Miles for Emirates First Class in 2025

 9,601-15,00066,200124,800159,000227,500

-Searching for availability is most easily done on Seats.aero, but you also can scroll through the short weekly calendar on Qantas' website.
+Searching for availability was easily done on Seats.aero.
+However, since May 12, I haven't found any Emirates award availability on the website anymore.
+Instead, you may want to scroll through the short weekly calendar on Qantas' website.
 It's always worth comparing costs when booking awards through Qantas, as some routes are cheaper than those booked with Skywards miles directly.

 For a side-by-side comparison, here's the number of Qantas points you'll pay for the selection of routes: